rob-byatt-cko/async-testing-demo/readMe.md

-# Message queue testing demo
+# Async service testing demo

 This is a demo project to demonstrate the technical approach to building an integration test suite for micro-services which communicate using message queues.